metabase/metabase/docs/dashboards/introduction.md

 Sections are templates with headings and pre-arranged cards.
 Once you add a section to a dashboard, you can pick questions for each card, and make any other changes you like.

+If you forget to set a question for a card, the dashboard will simply render a blank card.

 Sections include:

 **KPI Grid**